stateoforegon-eis-css/Oregon-CIS-Assessments/CSS-Assessment-Index.md

 **Assessment Methodology**

 - [CIS Controls Assessment Specification for CIS Safeguard 8.04](https://cas8.docs.cisecurity.org/en/latest/source/Controls8/#84-standardize-time-synchronization)
--
+- Score is based on the percentage of sampled assets properly configured with at least two approved, synchronized time sources.

 ## Safeguard 8.05	**_(IG2)_**	Collect Detailed Audit Logs

 _Included in the Assessment as an Enterprise Solution (Sentinel SIEM) enables subscribers to collect audit logs._

 The implementation of Safeguard 8.05 is operationally equivalent to the defensive mitigation for _2023 Statewide Information Technology Control Standard_ AU-3; and contributes to the defensive mitigation for _Standards_ AU-3(1), AU-7, and AU-12.
+[Why this matters.](https://github.com/stateoforegon-eis-css/Oregon-CIS-Assessments/blob/main/Why-This-Matters.md#safeguard-805---collect-detailed-audit-logs)

 **Assessed Elements:**